castwide/gamefic/README.md

 The script method in plot scripts is similar to Ruby's require method.
 It loads a script from your game's scripts directory.
-If the script doesn't exist locally, the program will look for it in the Gamefic library.
+If the script doesn't exist locally, the program will look for it in shared libraries.

 The "standard" library provides a bunch of functionality common to text adventures, including the abilities to look around, move between rooms, and